ken-the-lin/react-todo/README.md

   --README.md
   --yarn.lock
 ~~~
 The directory **node_modules** contains all the project dependecies (It's huge, don't look into it).
+Whatever third party library we use in the project, they all go into **node_modules**.
 The file **package.json** keeps track of all the dependencies.
-From now on, everything you do will be under this directory.
+Because the **node_modules** is so huge, engineers communicates via **package.json**.
+It tells other engineers what 3rd party packages this project uses.
+To recap, **package.json** is a record of the 3rd party packages (the names) you are using for this project, and **node_modules** will contain the actual packages (the code).
 <br/><br/>
 ## setup react-bootstrap
 Let's install one more package so you are ready to go
 ~~~
 npm install --save react-bootstrap
 ~~~
-The `--save` option tells npm to keep a record on the package.json file. `react-bootstrap` is a UI library that we will use (make you life much easier).
+The `--save` option tells npm to keep a record on the package.json file. `react-bootstrap` is a UI library that we will use (make your life much easier).
 <br/><br/>
-In order to have the bootstrap style work on our project, we need toits style sheet.
-Open `public/index.html` and paste the following line under the `<head>` tag
+In order to have the bootstrap style work on our project, we need its style sheet.
+Open `public/index.html` and paste the following link under the `<head>` tag
 ~~~
 <link
   rel="stylesheet"